rosyberti/website/python-course/comments-operations-variables.md

 This means that any code after the first “”” and before the second “”” will not be executed by the Python compiler or interpreter.

 Multi-line comments are often used at the beginning of function declarations to describe the purpose of a function.
-We have not yet explored functions in this course yet, but an example of a multi-line comment in a Python function is below:
+We have not yet explored functions in this course, but an example of a multi-line comment in a Python function is below:

 ```python